Updated: 8/15/2019 | August 15th, 2019

 Beijing is probably a more attractive bookend to the journey than Vladivostok and likely provides easier onward connections — the best options from Vladivostok are to either fly back to Moscow (about $250 USD) or take a ferry to Japan or South Korea ($400 USD and up).

-Chances are you will need a visa to travel to one or more of Russia, Mongolia, and China, so that may factor into which route makes the most sense for you.
+Chances are you will need to get a visa to travel to Russia, Mongolia, and China, so that may factor into which route makes the most sense for you.
 Rules vary by nationality, so I encourage you to visit the consulate website for your home country several months in advance to learn what is required.

 Where to Stop Along the Way?